 The words' waste' or 'residue' must not appear on the certificate since the list of wastes and residues benefiting from specific incentives is decided by each Member State [MS].

-The certificate must indicate the exact nature7 of the material to prevent incorrect claims concerning the
+The certificate must indicate the exact nature9 of the material to prevent incorrect claims concerning the type of feedstock used.

 4. Land use and soil quality-related sustainability criteria